U.S. Republicans wrestle with effort to gut Obamacare

 By Susan Cornwell

-WASHINGTON (Reuters) - Republicans in the U.S. Congress struggled on Thursday with their efforts to dismantle the Obamacare healthcare law, with conservatives urging haste while some lawmakers said the task was turning out to be more of a repair job than a repeal.
+WASHINGTON (Reuters) - Republicans in Congress struggled on Thursday with their efforts to dismantle Obamacare, with conservatives urging haste while some lawmakers said the task had become more of a repair job than the repeal of the U.S. healthcare law promised by President Donald Trump's administration.

-Two influential conservatives in the House of Representatives, worried that the process of scrapping Obamacare was getting bogged down, said the repeal measure that the Republican-majority Congress passed last year should be taken up quickly.
+Two influential conservatives in the House of Representatives, worried that the process was getting bogged down, said the repeal measure that the Republican-majority Congress passed last year should be taken up quickly.

-But in the Senate, a key Republican, Lamar Alexander of Tennessee, counseled patience.
-Alexander, who is chairman of the Senate health committee, said changes to the healthcare law would be made in "chunks" and would be better labeled a "repair."
+But in the Senate, Republican Lamar Alexander of Tennessee and chairman of the health committee counseled patience.
+He said changes to the law would be made in "chunks" and would be better labeled a "repair."

 "It's more accurate to talk about repairing it ... we're repairing the damage Obamacare has done," Alexander said outside the Senate.